Students will be able to name shapes according to their attributes.

 - Pass out a copy of the 2-Dimensional Shapes worksheet to each student.

 - Have students complete the sheet on their own.

-- Enrichment: Challenge advanced students to draw and label more advanced shapes, such as hexagons, heptagons, octagons, and decagons.
-Instruct them write a riddle for each shape name on a sheet of paper, which includes the correct number of edges and vertices the shape has.
+Enrichment: Challenge advanced students to draw and label more advanced shapes, such as hexagons, heptagons, octagons, and decagons.
+Instruct them write a riddle for each shape name on a sheet of paper, which includes the correct number of corners and sides the shape has.

 - Pass out a sheet of drawing paper to each student.
 Instruct your students to draw and label a pentagon on the paper.

-- Remind students that they should count and label the edges and vertices on the paper as well.
+- Remind students that they should count and label the sides and corners on the paper as well.